TL-X-org/TL-V_Projects/README.md

 # TL-Verilog-Related Project Ideas

 A number of open-source projects have been proposed that you might want to participate in.

+## AI Circuit Design

+AI opens up a world of possibilities.

+### AI Writing TL-Verilog

+TL-Verilog creates an important separation between behavior and implementation.
+Implementation (especially timing, today) can be safely modified without introducing bugs.
+This enables implementation engineers to safely change RTL without disturbing designers and verification engineers.
+The same separation that helps humans work together is particularly valuable when working with AI.
+TL-Verilog elevates the abstraction level below which we can safely allow AI to optimize our circuits.

+Furthermore, the elevated thought process embodied in TL-Verilog provides a framework for AI reasoning as it does for human reasoning.
+While today's AI models do not understand TL-Verilog, future AI models will be more capable of designing correct and optimal logic using TL-Verilog than Verilog.

+The future of AI circuit design is destined to use TL-Verilog.

+### Code Conversion

+Code conversion (Verilog -> TL-Verilog) automation is one of the key missing enablers for the proliferation of TL-Verilog.
+AI is the perfect tool to fill this gap.
+LLMs are capable of addressing the nuances of code conversion in ways that traditional software never would.
+For example, rewriting comments to make sense in the context of a TL-Verilog representation of a design versus a Verilog representation.

+### AI Writing VIZ Code

+The challenge with releasing AI on a hardware model is preventing the introduction of bugs.
+There is more opportunity for AI in verification, which is the largest pool of effort in the design process anyway.
+One aspect of verification where AI can play a valuable role is in helping designers write [Visual Debug](https://redwoodeda.com/viz) code.
+This code improves productivity, and it can be wrong without significant repercussions.
+LLMs are already competent with JavaScript.
+They must be taught the VIZ API, best practices, and common patterns.

 ## Community Platform